CSE232-MSU/CSE232/Labs/lab03.md

 ## Pagers and Help

-### Pagers

 Often, you want to be able to view files in the terminal (instead of opening them in a text editor like Atom or gedit).
-There are a few ways to view files from the terminal.
+There are a few ways to view files from the terminal -- these commands are referred to as _pagers_.

 ### `cat`